:: perception of space & layout ::

 looking to the side, and taking curved paths.
 Perception & Psychophysics,

-of gaze-eccentricity on steering.
+Cutting, J. E. (2002).
+Gaze-eccentricity effects on road position and steering.
 Journal of Experimental Psychology:

 Applied, 4, 247-258.